Stas-Cell-Max/elegant-finishes/README.md

 - Add more interactive elements and animations

 ## Deployment
-The portfolio is deployed on GitHub Pages: https://stas-cell-max.github.io/elegant-finishes/
+The website is deployed on GitHub Pages: https://stas-cell-max.github.io/elegant-finishes/

 ## Author
 Stanislav Morozan is a dedicated software developer with a passion for creating elegant and performant web applications.
 With a keen eye for design and user experience, Stanislav strives to bridge the gap between technology and users seamlessly.